run-ai/docs/docs/Researcher/cli-reference/new-cli/runai_submit.md

       --node-pools stringArray                         List of node pools to use for scheduling the job, ordered by priority --node-type string                               Enforce node type affinity by setting a node-type label --parallelism int32                              Number of pods to run in parallel at any given time.
+Used with HPO --pod-running-timeout duration                   Pod check for running state timeout.
-Used with HPO --port stringArray                               Expose ports from the job container.
+      --port stringArray                               Expose ports from the job container.
 Use the format: service-type=NodePort,container=80,external=8080
-      --preemptible                                    Interactive preemptible jobs can be scheduled above guaranteed quota but may be reclaimed at any time
+      --preemptible                                    Workspace preemptible workloads can be scheduled above guaranteed quota but may be reclaimed at any time
       --preferred-pod-topology-key string              If possible, all pods of this job will be scheduled onto nodes that have a label with this key and identical values
   -p, --project string                                 Specify the project to which the command applies.
 By default, commands apply to the default project.
 To change the default project use ‘runai config project <project name>’
       --required-pod-topology-key string               Enforce scheduling pods of this job onto nodes that have a label with this key and identical values
-      --run-as-group int                               Run in the context of the current CLI group rather than the root group --run-as-user int                                Run in the context of the current CLI user rather than the root user --s3 stringArray                                 s3 storage details.
+      --run-as-gid int                                 The group ID the container will run with --run-as-uid int                                 The user ID the container will run with --run-as-user                                    takes the uid, gid, and supplementary groups fields from the token, if all the fields do not exist, uses the local running terminal user credentials. if any of the fields exist take only the existing fields
+      --s3 stringArray                                 s3 storage details.
 Use the format: name=NAME,bucket=BUCKET,path=PATH,accesskey=ACCESS_KEY,url=URL
       --seccomp-profile string                         Indicates which kind of seccomp profile will be applied to the container, options: RuntimeDefault|Unconfined|Localhost
+      --stdin                                          Keep stdin open on the container(s) in the pod, even if nothing is attached
-      --supplemental-groups string                     Comma seperated list of groups that the user running the container belongs to, in addition to the group indicated by --run-as-gid
+      --supplemental-groups ints                       Comma seperated list of groups (IDs) that the user running the container belongs to
       --toleration stringArray                         Toleration details.
 Use the format: operator=Equal|Exists,key=KEY,[value=VALUE],[effect=NoSchedule|NoExecute|PreferNoSchedule],[seconds=SECONDS]
+  -t, --tty                                            Allocate a TTY for the container
       --user-group-source string                       Indicate the way to determine the user and group ids of the container, options: fromTheImage|fromIdpToken|fromIdpToken
   -v, --volume stringArray                             Volumes to mount into the container.
 Use the format: path=PATH,mount=MOUNT,mount-propagation=None|HostToContainer,readwrite
+      --wait-for-submit duration                       Waiting duration for the workload to be created in the cluster.
+Defaults to 1 minute (1m)
       --working-dir string                             Set the container's working directory
 ```